Srilatha-DevOps/Ecommerce-SDK/README.md

 # Automated Ecommerce checkout process
 This project can help you to deploy the infrastructure using AWS python SDK.
-Please note that the current project will help you to create the end to end infrastrcuture, because the AWS SDK doesn't provide a way to store the resource state.
+Please note that the AWS SDK doesn't provide a way to store the resource statecurrent, so this project will help you to create the end to end infrastrcuture.
 Please add the necessary modify modules according to the need.

 Architecture: